LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     }
     ```

-1. To construct the JWT and Request Parameters, add the following to the bottom of `./get_analytics_data.rb`:
+1. To construct the JSON web token (JWT) and its request parameters, add the following to the bottom of `./get_analytics_data.rb`:

     ```ruby
     # construct the hashed JWT